daodiseomirror/docs/contracts/factory.md

 ### `Whitelist`

-Introduces a new mAsset to the protocol and creates markets on Terraswap.
+Introduces a new mAsset to the protocol and creates markets on Daodiseoswap.
 This process will:

-* Instantiate the mAsset contract as a new Terraswap CW20 token
+* Instantiate the mAsset contract as a new Daodiseoswap CW20 token
 * Register the mAsset with [Mirror Oracle](oracle.md) and [Mirror Mint](mint.md)
-* Create a new Terraswap Pair for the new mAsset against TerraUSD
+* Create a new Daodiseoswap Pair for the new mAsset against DaodiseoUSD
-* Instantiate the LP Token contract associated with the pool as a new Terraswap CW20 token
+* Instantiate the LP Token contract associated with the pool as a new Daodiseoswap CW20 token
 * Register the LP token with the [Mirror Staking](staking.md) contract

 {% tabs %}